TimoBolkart/FLAME-Universe/README.md

 FLAME is a lightweight and expressive generic head model learned from over 33,000 of accurately aligned 3D scans.
 FLAME combines a linear identity shape space (trained from head scans of 3800 subjects) with an articulated neck, jaw, and eyeballs, pose-dependent corrective blendshapes, and additional global expression blendshapes.
 For details please see the [scientific publication](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/400/paper.pdf).

+We aim at keeping the list up to date.
+Please feel free to add missing FLAME-based ressources (publications, code repositories, datasets) either in the discussions or in a pull request.

 ## Code

 List of public repositories that use FLAME (alphabetical order).